This article was last updated on: October 2018

-In FAM – Fuerzas Militares del Mundo (“Military Forces of the World”) I had a little collaboration and a brief stunt as correspondent in Colombia.
+In FAM – Fuerzas Militares del Mundo I had a little collaboration and a brief stint as correspondent in Colombia.

 Latin American Fighters – Austria.

-The book Latin American Fighters is a very complete compendium of the fighter Airplanes in different military forces in Latin America, published in Austria by Harpia Publishing.
+The book Latin American Fighters is published in Austria by Harpia Publishing.
+It’s a very complete compendium of the fighter Aeroplanes in different military forces in Latin America.

-In this book, I had the honour of having published a photo I took of a Cessna A-37B Dragonfly of the Colombian Air Force in Medellin – Rionegro, which appeared in the article that the author wrote about it.
+In this book, I had the honour of having published a photo I took of a Cessna A-37B Dragonfly of the Colombian Air Force.
+I took it in Rionegro, and it appeared in the article that the author wrote about that Aeroplane.

-One day I was casual in Amsterdam taking a leisurely stroll around the Luchtvaart Megastore, and I found the book with my photo.
+One day, I was casual in Amsterdam taking a leisurely stroll around the Luchtvaart Megastore.
+There, I found the book with my photo!
 It was cool as hell!

 Airbus A380 Superjumbo on World Tour – United States.

-The book Airbus A380 Superjumbo on World Tour shows the Airbus A380 when it was on its certification phase, published in the United States by Zenith Press.
+The book Airbus A380 Superjumbo on World Tour shows the Airbus A380 before it entered service with the airlines.
+Published in the United States by Zenith Press.

-One of its certification phases was carried out in Colombia in early 2006, in Medellin-Rionegro.
+One of the phases before entering service was carried out in Colombia in early 2006, in Rionegro.

-Obviously I went there and took many photos, and two of them were used in this book.
+Obviously, I went there and took many photos at the moment.
+Two of them were used in this book.

 CNN – United States.

-One day CNN had to show a note about Conviasa and how “difficult” it was to get a ticket there, and how that generated “suspicion” in view of the flight the airline had between Caracas, Damascus and Tehran.
+One day, CNN showed a note about Conviasa, and how “difficult” it was to get a ticket there.
+They talked about how that generated “suspicion” in view of the flight the airline had between Caracas, Damascus, and Tehran.